OpenNewsLabs/field-guide-security-training-newsroom/docs/Chapter01-01-BeingABetterTrainer.md

 # After: Follow Up!

-Send everyone a “thank you” note.
++ Send everyone a “Thank You” note within a few days.
 It should probably include:
   + Next steps.
 If everyone left with a lot of good intentions, a short list of action items will help them make good on those intentions.
-  + Links to any sites that you mentioned.
   + If you set aside any questions during the session, capture them in the follow up email.
 If you've figured out the answer, share it.
 If you haven't, just say so: "I haven't had a chance to take a closer look at this one."
 Follow up on any questions you promised to come back to.
+  + Links to any sites that you mentioned.
-  + A copy of your slide deck or handouts.
+  + A copy of your slide deck or handouts, so folks can refer back to it.
   + A repeat of any instructions you followed (or a link to them).

-Revise your session plan -- look back over your plan and update it to reflect what actually worked in the session.
-Make any notes you wish you'd had handy this time, while all those thoughts are still fresh in your mind.
++ Review and revise your session plan within a day or two of the session.
+Look back over your plan and update it to reflect what actually worked in the session.
+Make any notes you wish you'd had handy this time, while those thoughts are still fresh in your mind.

-Reflection never hurt -- take stock of what you wish you'd done differently, things you think you handled well, things you wish you'd handled differently.

-Mark your calendar: if you gave folks any next steps, or even if you didn't, follow up with everyone a week or two later to check in about whether they took any action, how it went, where they got stuck.
++ Mark your calendar: if you gave participants any next steps, or even if you didn't, follow up with everyone a week or two later to check in about whether they took any action, how it went, where they got stuck.

 ## Getting Better